 Faulty wirings to the ECM

 |Charge your car battery |

 Replace blown fuses

 Replace engine control unit

-Low voltage can give a lot of strange and different symptoms in your car.
-To write all those symptoms would take forever, so I will list the most common symptoms of the P0562 code.
-Sometimes there could be a problem with the power wire to the engine control unit, and you will not get any symptoms except a check engine light.
+Low voltage can cause many strange and different symptoms in your car.
+Writing down all these symptoms would take forever, so I will list the most common symptoms of the P0562 code.
+Sometimes there could be a problem with the power cable to the engine control unit, and you will get no symptoms except a check engine light.